-6. The Mueller Hut Track
+10) The Mueller Hut Track

 Once you make the short walk through the valley and veer away from Kea Point, the Mueller Hut Track can be broken down into two main phases – the first is the 2000+ stairs to Sealy Tarns, which is then followed by the rock scramble to the Mueller Hut.
 And when coming back down it will be the same in reverse!

-White Horse Hill Parking Lot to Sealy Tarns
+A) White Horse Hill Parking Lot to Sealy Tarns

 Soon enough though you will come across the infamous ~2,200 step staircase.
 You will slowly make your way up the mountain as you zig zag your way closer and closer to Sealy Tarns.